Emmanuelle Wargon

-Emmanuelle Wargon (née Stoléru; born 24 February 1971) is a French civil servant, politician and former lobbyist who served as Minister Delegate for Housing in the Castex government of President Emmanuel Macron from July 2020 to May 2022.
+Emmanuelle Wargon (née Stoléru; born 24 February 1971) is a French civil servant, politician and former lobbyist who has been serving as president of the French Energy Regulatory Commission (CRE) since 2022.

-Previously she served as Minister of Ecological Transition attached to the Minister for Ecological and Inclusive Transition, from 2018 to 2020, in the government of Prime Minister Édouard Philippe.
+During her political career, Wargon served as Minister Delegate for Housing in the Castex government of President Emmanuel Macron from July 2020 to May 2022 and as Minister of Ecological Transition attached to the Minister for Ecological and Inclusive Transition, from 2018 to 2020, in the government of Prime Minister Édouard Philippe.

 Early life and education

 Wargon was born in Neuilly-sur-Seine on 24 February 1971, the only child of Lionel Stoléru (1937–2016), Secretary of State in the government of Michel Rocard under President François Mitterrand (1988–1991), and Francine Wolff (1944–2009) ENA graduate, Paris city administrator.

 Emmanuelle Wargon went to secondary school at Lycée Molière in the 16th arrondissement of Paris, after completing her studies at HEC Paris in 1992, she entered Institut d'études politiques de Paris (popularly called Sciences Po), she then graduated from École nationale d'administration in the same promotion as future Prime Minister Édouard Philippe in 1997.